 Before I traveled there, I had no idea what my daily budget in Sri Lanka would look like.
 It was hard to determine how much I would be spending on things like food and accommodation.
 I did a lot of research to figure out the costs of traveling in Sri Lanka ahead of my trip, but I could not find exactly what I was looking for.
 Of course, it can be cheap or expensive to travel in Sri Lanka, but there is a thrill in spending the least possible amount while still having an amazing adventure!
 And let me tell you that exploring Sri Lanka on a budget does not mean you cannot have a certain amount of luxuries.

-If you have read my Vietnam Budget Guide, you know, that I am somewhat obsessed with knowing how much I money I will spend while traveling.
+If you have read my Vietnam budget guide, you know, that I am somewhat obsessed with knowing how much money I will spend while traveling.
 It helps me plan my budget and prepare future trips to the country.
-And hopefully this budget guide will help you do the same.
+And hopefully, this budget guide will help you do the same.
 There are a lot of beautiful places in Sri Lanka, and seeing them does not cost nearly as much as one would expect.

 Ultimately, Sri Lanka is a really cheap country and therefore perfect for a budget trip.
 Several activities like diving, whale watching or climbing Lions Rock are really expensive when compared to everything else.

 The prices in this spending diary are in Sri Lankan Rupee and in Euro.
 The exchange rate as of January 2020 is as follows: 100 LKR equals 0.50 EUR, 0.42 GBP, 0.80 AUD or 0.55 USD.

 About this Daily Budget in Sri Lanka Guide